Joe’s Blog: Trying to break a dry pattern (MON-9/18)

+There will be some locally heavy rains out there but I’m not convinced that the majority of the Metro will participate in that.

-There are other chances showing up this week, and perhaps the better chances wait will the 1st day of fall on a more widespread basis.
+There are other chances showing up this week, and perhaps the better chances wait will the first day of fall on a more widespread basis.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++